mathgladiator/adama-lang/docs/docs/how-hello-adama.md

 title: Hello Adama
 ---

+NOTE: this is all changing due to the future SaaS model.

 TODO:
 - [ ] write the bootstrap tool to create directories and seeds
 - [ ] outline what the seed does